 STATEMENT OF M.J.
-"GUS" KUEHNE, EXECUTIVE VICE PRESI-DENT, NORTHWEST INDEPENDENT FOREST MANUFACTURERS, TACOMA, WA
+"GUS" KUEHNE, EXECUTIVE VICE PRESI-DENT, NORTHWEST INDEPENDENT FOREST MANUFACTURERS, TACOMA.
+WA ing over the border.

-Mr. KUEHNE.
+Mr. Kuehne.
 Mr. Chairman, I want to thank you at the outset for the efforts that were made by you and the other members of this committee in the fall of 1981 to first explore the problems with imported Canadian lumber.
-Since that time, there has been a great deal of study, a great deal of talk, and a great deal of lumber flowing over the border.
+Since that time, there has been a great deal of study, a great deal of talk, and a great deal of lumber flow-